-Amendment Current Explanation Article 13 Article 13 Pursuant to Article 7-1 of When a director discovers that When a director discovers that "Implementation Rules of the Company is in danger of the company is in danger of Internal Audit and Internal sustaining material loss or sustaining material loss or Control System of Financial damage, the director should damage, the director should Holding Companies and immediately notify the audit promptly take appropriate Banking Industries", adding that committee or independent actions and immediately notify when a director discovers the directors or supervisors, and the audit committee or Company is in danger of report to the board of supervisors, and report to the sustaining material loss or directors, and also supervise board of directors. damage, the director should the Company to report to the immediately notify the audit competent authority. committee or independent directors or supervisors and report to the board of directors, and also supervise the Company to report to the competent authority.
+Amendment Current Explanation Article 13 Article 13 Pursuant to Article 7-1 of When a director discovers When a director discovers "Implementation Rules of that the Company is in that the company is in Internal Audit and Internal danger of sustaining danger of sustaining Control System of Financial material loss or damage, the material loss or damage, the Holding Companies and director should immediately director should promptly Banking Industries", adding notify the audit committee take appropriate actions and that when a director or independent directors or immediately notify the discovers the Company is in supervisors, and report to audit committee or danger of sustaining the board of directors, and supervisors, and report to material loss or damage, the also supervise the Company the board of directors. director should immediately to report to the competent notify the audit committee authority. or independent directors or supervisors and report to the board of directors, and also supervise the Company to report to the competent authority.